Jon-Webb-79/Mac_Config/README.rst

 3. At your desired location create a directory titled ``Mac_Config``.
 While the user can place this directory anywhere, it is recommended that it be placed in the users home directory .
+4. If you do not have git installed, then do so with the command ``brew install git``
 4. Open a terminal (bash, zsh) and cd to the ``Mac_Config`` directory and type ``clone https://github.com/Jon-Webb-79/Mac_Config.git Mac_Config``